 The UK’s tax havens say they don’t want business of the sort HSBC did in Cayman, and they may be telling the truth.
 But the fact is that all of them can be technically described as secrecy jurisdictions, a term I defined through my work with the Tax Justice Network and which has come into common use as a result.
 Secrecy jurisdictions are places that create regulations intentionally for the primary benefit and use of those not resident within their borders.
 Those regulations are designed to undermine the legislation or regulations of other jurisdictions.
 Secrecy jurisdictions also deliberate erect legally backed veils of secrecy to ensure that those making use of its regulations cannot be identified.

-Those UK crown dependencies and overseas territories which are tax havens are a major problem if tax avoidance is to be tackled.
+Those UK crown dependencies and overseas territories that are tax havens are a major problem if tax avoidance is to be tackled.
 It is simply not possible to tackle tax avoidance in the UK and expect nations like Ireland, the Netherlands, Luxembourg and Switzerland to cooperate, and yet allow the tax havens for which the British government is responsible to continue their activities.
 The UK cannot demand action on tax havens when it provides the same services through its notionally self-governing territories.
 If David Cameron is serious about tax avoidance he has to address the problems for which the UK is responsible.
 For a start the secrecy has to go: these jurisdictions must be required to enter into full and open tax-information exchange agreements on all income and assets located in these places, and all accounts of all companies and other entities incorporated there must be put on public record, as must full details of the beneficial ownership of those enterprises.
 Only then can the UK ask that other countries begin to join it in tackling tax avoidance.
 The Isle of Man has agreed to take a small step in the right direction on this issue; all the others are a long way behind.

 <A head>8.13 International tax cooperation

 One of the biggest problems that any tax authority faces when tackling tax avoidance is the indifference of other jurisdictions to its requests for assistance.
 Unsurprisingly the Netherlands, Ireland and Luxembourg do not go out of their way to help the UK collect tax.
 They have, after all, created tax systems deliberately designed to undermine the UK tax system.
 The EU recognises this needs to change, stating in December 2012 that increased cooperation between member states is a major objective for its future work in tackling tax fraud and evasion.
 It had a good record in this area when targeting the issue in the late 1990s under the framework of the EU Code of Conduct on Business Taxation.
 David Cameron should be using the UK’s membership of the EU to encourage that cooperation rather than threatening to leave and so undermine that work.
-In the same spirit the UK has to argue that where member states appear to offer opportunities for abuse, as the Netherlands and Ireland clearly are by permitting the transfer of royalties to tax havens without questions being asked, then countries like the UK must have the right to withhold tax from payments such as royalties and interest going to such states.
-This is contrary to current EU rules, but when those same rules are abused by some member states to undermine the tax revenues of others, there has to be the right to take defensive measures or an effective market cannot be maintained.
+In the same spirit the UK has to argue that where member states appear to offer opportunities for avoidance, as the Netherlands and Ireland clearly are by permitting the transfer of royalties to tax havens without questions being asked, then countries like the UK must have the right to withhold tax from payments such as royalties and interest going to such states.
+This is contrary to current EU rules, but when those same rules are manipulated by some member states to undermine the tax revenues of others, there has to be the right to take defensive measures or an effective market cannot be maintained.

 <A head>8.14 Codes of conduct